-- Answered all the questions and given the answers you think best portray your business meets the minimum standards? - Uploaded all the declarations, CVs and any other supporting documents needed? - Checked there's nothing you want to add, change or delete? - Kept a record of what you've done? - Arranged how you're going to pay?
+- Answered all the questions and given the answers you think best portray your business meets the minimum standards? - Attached all the declarations, CVs and any other supporting documents needed? - Checked there's nothing you want to add, change or delete? - Arranged how you're going to pay?